RIAEvangelist/node-phidget-API/docs/Phidget.md

 ### Events

-Once connected, the phidgets object will throw a few types of  events:
+Once connected, the Phidgets object will throw a few types of  events:

 |Event Name|Description|
 |---|---|---|